wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/5-secure-session-hosts.md

 ## Windows Defender Application Control

 Windows 10 introduced Windows Defender Application Control, which organizations can use to control the drivers and applications that can run on their Windows 10 clients.
-Note that initially in Windows 10, Windows Defender Application Control was known as configurable code integrity.
+Note initially in Windows 10, Windows Defender Application Control was known as configurable code integrity.
 Configurable code integrity carries no specific hardware or software requirements other than running Windows 10.
-It was also one of the features which contained the now-defunct Device Guard.
+It was also one of the features that contained the now-defunct Device Guard.

 ## AppLocker